Advisory Committee: There is a role for an Advisory Committee. However, it is not to take the place of the Board.

 CEOs should obtain assistance and advice in a manner that is most effective for them, of course.
 However, the formal process of reporting up to a Board and being held accountable for decisions and actions is a discipline that cannot be replaced by and advisor beholden to the CEO.

-An advisor if helpful, but a Board for certain.
+An advisor if helpful, but a Board is for certain.

 1 In biotechnology and medical device companies, the scientific and/or medical advisory committee is typically better organized and serves a meaningful purpose.